Topological posets and tropical phased matroids: Introduction

-\begin{opp} We will assume from now on that our $M$-posets have the property that when $U$ is open in $X_r$ then $\upset U$ is open in $\mathcal X$; equivalently, for each $s>r$, the set $U^{(s)}$ is open in $X_s$. \end{opp}
+\begin{Def} We will assume from now on that our $M$-posets have the {\it Openness Property} that when $U$ is open in $X_r$ then $\upset U$ is open in $\mathcal X$; equivalently, for each $s>r$, the set $U^{(s)}$ is open in $X_s$. \end{Def}

-The {\it Up topology} on ${\mathcal X}$ has basis $\bigcup _{r}\{\upset {\mathcal U}_{r}\mid r\in {\mathcal R}\}$.
-The Openness Property implies that this is a basis for a topology.
+\begin{Def} The {\it Up topology} on ${\mathcal X}$ has basis $\bigcup _{r}\{\upset {\mathcal U}_{r}\mid r\in {\mathcal R}\}$. \end{Def} The Openness Property implies that this is a basis for a topology.
 5pt It is important to distinguish between the Original topology on ${\mathcal X}$ (which is Hausdorff) and the Up topology on ${\mathcal X}$ (which is $T_0$ but, in general, not $T_1$.)
 The $M$-posets discussed in this paper are considered to have both topologies, the ``Up'' being derived from the ``Original''.
-The Openness Assumption ensures that the Up topology agrees with the ordinary topology on each $X_r$; i.e. the inclusion of $X_r$ into $\mathcal X$ with the Up topology is a topological embedding.
+The Openness Assumption ensures that the Up topology agrees with the Original topology on each $X_r$; i.e. the inclusion of $X_r$ into $\mathcal X$ with the Up topology is a topological embedding.

-\begin{example} Let ${\mathcal X}$ be the real Grassmann Poset ${\mathcal G}_3$ Here $X_{1}$ is the collection of lines in ${\R}^3$ containing $0$ and $X_{2}$ is the collection of planes in ${\R}^3$ containing $0$, partially ordered by inclusion.
-Separately, the $X_r$ have their Original (usual) topologies.
-In the Up topology a basic open neighborhood of a line consists of an open set of nearby lines together with all planes containing those lines.
-A basic open neighborhood of a plane in the Up topology is just a neighborhood of that plane in the ordinary sense. \end{example}
+\begin{example} Let ${\mathcal X}$ be the real Grassmann Poset $\mathcal{G}_{2}({\R})$.
+Here, $X_{1}$ is the collection of lines in ${\R}^3$ containing $0$ and $X_{2}$ is the collection of planes in ${\R}^3$ containing $0$, partially ordered by inclusion.
+It is instructive to consider the two topologies in this situation: \begin{itemize} \item {\it The Ordinary topology:} We indicate a basis.
+Given a line $\ell$ in ${\R}^3$ and a number $\epsilon >0$, a basic neighborhood of $\ell$ in $X_1$ consists of all lines in ${\R}^3$ whose angle with $\ell$ is less than $\epsilon$.
+Given a plain $p$ in ${\R}^3$ and a number $\epsilon >0$, a basic neighborhood of $p$ in $X_2$ consists of all plains in ${\R}^3$ whose angle with $p$ is less than $\epsilon$.
+Then $\mathcal X$ with the Ordinary topology is just $X_{1}\coprod X_{2}$. \item {\it The Up topology:} Again, we indicate a basis.
+Given a line $\ell$ in ${\R}^3$, a basic ``Up-neighborhood" $W$ of $\ell$ in $\mathcal X$ consists of a basic neighborhood $W_1$ of $\ell$ in $X_1$ together with all planes in ${\R}^3$ that contain a line lying in $W_1$.
+Given a plane $p$ in $X_2$, a basic ``Up-neighborhood" of $p$ is just a basic neighborhood of $p$ in the Ordinary topology. \end{itemize} \end{example} 5pt